Making sure Black lives matter in the criminal justice system

 The murder of George Floyd in Minneapolis has reignited long-overdue discussions in the UK about the appalling levels discrimination in our criminal justice system.

 In 2020, almost three years on from David Lammy’s report and over 20 years on from the Macpherson report, the proportion of children from Black and ethnic minority backgrounds in prison is at its highest ever recorded levels.

-The guide will aim to help practitioners to: educate themselves; ask the right questions; gather the right information and make representations to change outcomes for Black people in the criminal justice system.
+The guide aims to help practitioners to: educate themselves; ask the right questions; gather the right information and make representations to change outcomes for Black people in the criminal justice system.

 - Kate Aubrey-Johnson, Author and Barrister, Garden Court Chambers